yusufklncc/Lenovo-Legion-5-Hackintosh/README.md

 ## What's you have to do  💻
 Type | Info | Status
 :---------|:---------|:----------
-SMBIOS Settings  | With GenSMBIOS you should definitely set your SMBIOS settings and ROM value because the config does not contain SMBIOS information MacBook Pro 16.4.
+SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️

 ## Kext Used